Skip to content

 The bud.js repo contains a wordpress-editor example as a helpful reference for getting started.

 If you aren’t already using bud.js in your project, you might want to integrate it as a build tool for your WordPress plugin that contains your block related assets.
-For folks that sponsor us on GitHub, you can reference the Clover repo for a working plugin with an example block and editor plugin that is built with bud.js.
-Radicle is also setup with all of this as well.
+You can reference Radicle for a working plugin with an example block and editor plugin that is built with bud.js.

 Since blocks shouldn’t be included in your WordPress theme, the following setup is based on being configured from a directory for a plugin.